-I’m Chad de Lisle, and I was seduced by noir.
+I’m Chad de Lisle, and I’m a noir genre aficionado.

 My love and fascination extends through film noir (both vintage and contemporary), noir-themed music, video games, femme fatales, smoldering cigarettes and slimy plot lines.
 The gateway drug to this obsession came in the form of noir comics, particularly the works of Ed Brubaker, Frank Miller, Darwyn Cooke and Brian Michael Bendis.
 After my initial taste, in a curious moment I Googled “best noir crime fiction” and came up with several lists encouraging the same novel: The Maltese Falcon by Dashiell Hammett.
 From there it was a quick trip through James Cain, Raymond Chandler, and Jean-Patrick Manchette; I was hopelessly entwined with noir.
 Next I dipped into The Naked City (1948), Night and the City (1950), and Pulp Fiction (1994) and couldn’t quench my rapidly expanding appetite.
 As I devoured more and more noir themed media, I noticed several consistencies in plot development, theme, setting, and characterization which naturally lent to the creation of my own noir definition.